TheScienceMuseum/web-design-system/fractal/docs/20-sassdoc.md

 - [normalize-scss](https://github.com/JohnAlbin/normalize-scss)
 - [sass-between](https://github.com/tobystokes/sass-between)

-> TODO: Sass comments are processed into markdown via our special theme, but could be improved in terms of formatting / template.
+> TODO: Sass comments are processed from the source into markdown you see here via our special sassdoc theme, but it could be improved in terms of formatting / template.
+If it's actually of use to anyone...